AlessandroMerlo/seminar-registation/README.md

-# Getting Started with Create React App
+# Seminar Registration

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a seminar registration application built with React and TypeScript.

 ## Available Scripts